-Mr Abhisit also said the government is currently drafting a second economic stimulus package worth Bt1.5 trillion (about $US42.523 billion) for projects to be implemented over the next three years, with emphasis on infrastructure, education, public health and the development of water resources.
+Mr Abhisit also said the government is currently drafting a second economic stimulus package worth Bt1.5 trillion ($US42.523 billion) for projects to be implemented over the next three years, with emphasis on infrastructure, education, public health and the development of water resources.

-Last week Kasikorn Research Centre (KRC), predicted the ongoing political turmoil in Thailand would cost the Thailand tourism industry between Bt50 billion and Bt100 billion (about $US1.4 billion to $US2.8 billion) in lost revenue.
+Last week Kasikorn Research Centre (KRC), predicted the ongoing political turmoil in Thailand would cost the Thailand tourism industry between Bt50 billion and Bt100 billion ($US1.4 billion to $US2.8 billion) in lost revenue.

 According to KRC, if the political turbulence ends quickly Thailand tourism industry losses could be limited to about Bt50 billion, but if the situation remained unstable they could easily double this figure.

-Amara Sriphayak, senior director for the Domestic Economy Department, said exports for the first quarter of 2009 fell by 23 per cent to $US11.4 billion (about Bt402.1 billion) compared to 2008, while manufacturing output decreased 20 per cent and private investment shrank 13 per cent.
+Amara Sriphayak, senior director for the Domestic Economy Department, said exports for the first quarter of 2009 fell by 23 per cent to $US11.4 billion (Bt402.1 billion) compared to 2008, while manufacturing output decreased 20 per cent and private investment shrank 13 per cent.

 Dr Amara said the bank’s business sentiment survey showed poorer confidence in both the Thai economy and political stability in the future.

-In addressing two of the issues that saw red shirt protesters besiege Government House and take to the streets, Mr Abhisit also said he was open to dissolving parliament after the constitution was amended.
+In addressing two of the issues that saw red-shirt protesters besiege Government House and take to the streets, Mr Abhisit said he was open to dissolving parliament after the constitution was amended.

 Opinions and views expressed on this site are those of the author’s only.
 Read more at About me